alvinng4/grav_sim/5_steps_to_n_body_simulation/step4.md

 * **Time scale**: If you are simulating a long time scale, LeapFrog should be better as it conserves energy.
 * **Accuracy**: If accuracy matters to you, then RK4 is a better choice since it is higher order.
 * **Computational cost**:
-    RK4 is very expensive as it requires 4 evaluations of the acceleration per step.
+    RK4 is very expensive as it requires 4 acceleration evaluations per step.
-    In contrast, LeapFrog only requires 1 evaluation although it is second order.
+    In contrast, LeapFrog only requires 1 acceleration evaluation although it is second order.
 * **Experiment**:
     If you are not sure which one to choose, you can always experiment and compare the results.
     Below is a relative energy error plot I made for the solar system simulation using both RK4 and LeapFrog.
-I chose a very small dt but also ensured that the runtime is the same for both methods.
+I chose two very small dt while ensuring that the runtime is the same for both methods.
     In terms of the results, seems like RK4 is better in this case, but note that I used some techniques to remove the rounding error.
 (See [Reducing round off error](../docs/documentations/reducing_round_off_error.md))